A-132001/A-132001/README.md

 ## 🌟 About Me

 - 🖥️ Full-Stack Developer with a focus on backend development.
-- 📍 Based in Beheira Governorate, Egypt.
+- 📍 Based in Sohag Governorate, Egypt.
 - 🎓 Graduated with a project distinction, focusing on building scalable and user-friendly web applications.
 - 🎯 Enrolled in the ITI Full-Stack Development Course (Python Track).
 - 🤖 Exploring AI to enhance web development projects.